An African safari is the ultimate bucket list trip, so you want to make sure you go at the right time.

 With more than 40 national parks and reserves, Kenya is a dream destination for safaris.
 This country draws tourists year-round, but September and October have certain advantages.
 These months are part of the dry season and the weather is also cooler.
 During these months, you can also catch the iconic Masai Mara migration (guide here).
 The mass movement of these animals will attract larger predators, including lions.

 September heralds the beginning of springtime in Eswatini, a fairly dry time of year.
-Hlane Royal National Park and Mkhaya Game Reserve are idea destinations for safari-goers who want to get close to animals like elephants, rhinos, buffalo, leopards and lions.
+Hlane Royal National Park and Mkhaya Game Reserve are ideal destinations for safari-goers who want to get close to animals like elephants, rhinos, buffalo, leopards and lions.
 In addition to these big mammals, Eswatini is also home to zebras, a variety of antelope, giraffes, hundreds of bird species and more.

 Safaris from November to December

 November and December are the first two months of the warm and dry season in Ivory Coast.
 The temperate weather and minimal rainfall are ideal for travelers.
 And Taï National Park, a UNESCO World Heritage Site, is perfect for wildlife seekers.
 The park protects a tropical rainforest and its inhabitants include chimpanzees, pygmy hippos, leopards, colobus monkeys, flying squirrels, two species of bat, a variety of birds and much more.

 Let’s face it, who doesn’t want to go mountain gorilla trekking in Uganda?
-If you do, it’s probably worth heading to Bwindi Impenetrable National Park, a rainforest that nearly half of the world’s mountain gorilla population call home.
+If you do, it’s probably worth heading to Bwindi Impenetrable National Park, a rainforest that nearly half of the world’s mountain gorilla population calls home.
 The peak period to travel tends to be June through to September when skies are clear, there is less rain and more sunshine.
 BUT traveling in the low season of November is a great opportunity to make the most of competitive prices, including permits which are almost half the price.
-(Permits in Uganda are seasonal, as opposed to Rwanda’s year-round flat price ones.)
+(Permits in Uganda are seasonal, as opposed to Rwanda’s year-round flat-price ones.)